-This information is presented in the form of tables in note 16 of the condensed consolidated interim financial statements for the period ended March 31, 2011.
+Reconciliations from prechangeover Canadian GAAP to IFRS for the statements of financial position are presented in note 16 to the the condensed consolidated interim financial statements for the period ended September 30, 2011.

 As demonstrated in the tables, the impact of the transition to IFRS was largely confined to changes in equity accounts for each of the three periods, namely debits to reserves and off-setting credits to share capital and to deficit.
-Under IFRS, the Company can reverse the fair value of share-based awards when the award is cancelled or forfeited.
-Under GAAP, the fair value of share-based awards could not be reversed regardless of the awards forfeiture or cancellation.
-Therefore, on transition the Company has reversed the valuation of all historical share based awards which were subsequently cancelled or forfeited.
+Under IFRS, the Company can reverse the fair value of share-based awards when the award is cancelled or forfeited, whereas, underr GAAP, the fair value of share-based awards could not be reversed regardless of the awards forfeiture or cancellation.
+Accordingly, on transition the Company has reversed the valuation of all historical share based awards which were subsequently cancelled or forfeited.